LuisG87/blastcoding-examples-php/gads/readme.md

   ".ads3"
 );
 ```
-c object are your ads credential all ads has a client and a slot credential you can get it at your google adsense ads block
+c object are your ads credential all ads has a client and a slot credential you can get it at your google adsense ads blocks
 ```
 var c = {
    adsHeader:{